Skip to main navigation Skip to main content

 Smokey Bear and a young personThe Division of Forestry promotes fire prevention through activities such as enforcement of the forest fire laws, school fire prevention programs, community events, Smokey Bear appearances and distribution of fire prevention information.
 Radio and television interviews as well as newspaper and magazine articles are also used to educate citizens about fire prevention.

 The division also promotes the National Firewise Communities Program in an effort to educate homeowners about the risk of wildfire to property.
-For more information about risks associated with the wildland/urban interface (where forests and urban areas overlap), visit the Firewise Web page
+The division's Firewise Program has information about risks associated with the wildland/urban interface (where forests and urban areas overlap).

 To report a fire, contact the field office that serves your county.